sharebears/pulsar/docs/source/code/style.rst

 * PEP8, with a max line length of ~90 (hard max at 100) (4 space indents)
-* Split multiple kwargs or lists with multiple elements onto new lines, unless they compactly fit into one line.
-Closing brackets* should be indented on new lines.
+* Split multiple kwargs or lists with multiple elements onto new lines, unless they fit compactly into one line.
+Hang the closing brackets or leave them on the same line as the last line in the statement.
-  Multi-line dicts/lists/kwargs should have a comma after the last element, unless they are the last line before a line break or end of function.

   .. code::